SSpeights/PowerShellGuide/a-bunch-of-commands.md

 One way to look at a powershell script is to see it as a grouping of cmdlets that run sequentially.
 A script can be much more elaborate than just a set of commands but, like this book, a set of cmdlets is the basis for creating a powershell script.

-Our scenario here is that you need to create report about the computers you manage and you need to gather information about the Desktop, the BIOS, and the Processor on a scheduled basis.
+Our scenario here is that you need to create a report about the computers you manage and you need to gather information about the Desktop, the BIOS, and the Processor on a scheduled basis.
 Maybe you need to check and see if the computer has a desired state before you perform some action.

 ## Create a .ps1 file

-Create a .ps1 file with a name like ComputerInformation.ps1.
+Create a .ps1 file with a name like ComputerData.ps1.
 This is where the commands go.

 ## Create and grab your history